Tuck Stainback: Dodger executive career

 After the Dodgers moved to Los Angeles in 1958, Stainback, who had settled in the area after retiring from baseball, approached the Dodgers' Red Patterson with his idea to develop ticket sales to fraternal and civic organizations.
 He developed group ticket sales over a 20-year career as a Dodger executive and supervised the club's Knothole program, which treated children to free games.

 Death

-Stainback died in 1992 after suffering a stroke in Camarillo, California, at age 81.
+Stainback died on November 29, 1992 at Pleasant Valley Hospital in Camarillo, California after a stroke at age 81.